SolarLune/tetra3d/readme.md

 That's basically it.

 Note that Tetra3D is, indeed, a work-in-progress and so will require time to get to a good state.
 But I feel like it works pretty well as is.
-Feel free to examine the examples folder for a couple of examples showing how Tetra3D works - calling `go run .` from within their directories should run them.
+Feel free to examine the examples folder for some examples showing how Tetra3D works.
+Calling `go run .` from within their directories should work.

 ## What's missing?